pdmasson/electricity-demand-forecasting/README.md

 For predictive periods, forecast weather data (instead of historical weather data) will be used.
 This is retrieved from the [Open Meteo API](https://open-meteo.com/en/docs/historical-forecast-api), which is linked to KNMI data.

 ## EDA and Feature Selection
 The evaluation metric applied is **Mean Absolute Error (MAE)**.
 This is due to the consistent range of electricity demand data and the expected prediction values in relation to these.
-In the final assessment, MAE percentage deviations also included on a total basis.
+In the final assessment, MAE percentage deviations are also included on a total basis.

-The following (potential) feature variables were assessed:
+The following (potential) feature variables are assessed:
 - Lagging timeseries data: daily values corresponding to the same time interval were the most relevant, when included in weekly batches due to the high correlation of the corresponding day of week and time of day value.
 We determined that 3 weeks of lagging data was optimal.
 - Weekday/holiday indicators: adding the public holiday feature improves training and validation MAE, while adding the weekday features does not, likely due to this information already being included in lagging data.
 Only the holiday feature was included.
 - Weather fields: identified correlated weather fields were Q - global radiation, SQ - sunshine duration, U - relative humidity, and T - temperature.
 These did not yield improved model performance and were not included.